apify/apify-sdk-js/packages/actor-scraper/web-scraper/README.md

 ## Results

-The scraping results returned by [**Page function**](#page-function) are stored in the default dataset associated with the actor run, from where you can export them to formats such as JSON, XML, CSV or Excel.
+The scraping results returned by [**Page function**](#page-function) are stored in the default dataset associated with the Actor run, from where you can export them to formats such as JSON, XML, CSV or Excel.
 For each object returned by [**Page function**](#page-function), Web Scraper pushes one record into the dataset,